 Air quality and climate – challenges for chemistry (August 2017)

-A contribution in the Nachrichten aus der Chemie to the Chemistry, Air Quality and Climate (CLK) working committee by Peter Wiesen, Wuppertal and Reinhard Zellner, Essen, Chair of the CLK committee.
-To the post
+An article in the Nachrichten aus der Chemie on the working committee on chemistry, air quality and climate (CLK) by Peter Wiesen, Wuppertal and Reinhard Zellner, Essen, Chair of the CLK committee.
+To the article

 Statement at the conclusion of the World Climate Summit in Paris (December 2015)

-The global community agreed in Paris: climate protection is a global obligation.
-There is no longer any doubt about the anthropogenic cause of climate change and the need for action to keep it within limits.
-This is more than in previous decisions by the negotiating partners and is therefore a success.
-At least politically and in people’s minds.
+The world community agreed in Paris: climate protection is a global obligation.
+There is no longer any doubt about the anthropogenic cause of climate change and the need for action to limit it.
+This is more than in previous resolutions of the negotiating partners and therefore a success.
+Politically at least and in people's minds.
 But what can we really expect?
-A statement from Prof. Dr. Reinhard Zellner, Chair of the GDCh/Dechema/DBG Joint Committee for Chemistry, Air Quality and Climate.
+A statement by Prof. Dr. Reinhard Zellner, Chair of the GDCh/Dechema/DBG Joint Committee on Chemistry, Air Quality and Climate.
 To the press release

-You can find further articles on the topic of climate change in the Nachrichten aus der Chemie
+You can find more articles on climate change in the Nachrichten aus der Chemie

 The proposed EU ban on all per- and polyfluorinated alkyl substances also affects the outdoor industry, as these substances are used in breathable membranes and water-repellent textile coatings.
 Bettina Roth, head of quality management at outdoor outfitter Vaude in Tettnang, Baden-Württemberg, explains how this works without these substances.
 Interview by Uta Neubauer in the Nachrichten aus der Chemie.
 (Access for members in the GDCh app at https://gdch.app/article/interview-endverbraucher-haben-kritik-nachgefragt-4138471 )